kubernetes/website/content/en/docs/setup/production-environment/_index.md

-Whether you build a production Kubernetes cluster yourself or work with partners, review the following sections to evaluate your needs as they relate to your cluster’s *control plane*, *worker nodes*, *user access*, and *workload resources*.
+Whether you build a production Kubernetes cluster yourself or work with partners, review the following sections to evaluate your needs as they relate to your cluster’s *control plane*, *nodes*, *user access*, and *workload resources*.

 ## Production cluster setup

 In a production-quality Kubernetes cluster, the control plane manages the cluster from services that can be spread across multiple computers in different ways.
-Each worker node, however, represents a single entity that is configured to run Kubernetes pods.
+Each node, however, represents a single entity that is configured to run Kubernetes pods.

 ### Production control plane

-The simplest Kubernetes cluster has the entire control plane and worker node services running on the same machine.
-You can grow that environment by adding worker nodes, as reflected in the diagram illustrated in [Kubernetes Components](/docs/concepts/overview/components/).
+The simplest Kubernetes cluster has the entire control plane and node services running on the same machine.
+You can grow that environment by adding nodes, as reflected in the diagram illustrated in [Kubernetes Components](/docs/concepts/overview/components/).
 If the cluster is meant to be available for a short period of time, or can be discarded if something goes seriously wrong, this might meet your needs.